azbarbarian2020/ftfp_v1/README.md

 1. Select a truck from the dropdown
 2. Choose failure type (Engine, Transmission, Electrical)
 3. Click "Activate Failure"
-4. Watch the truck's telemetry change and predictions update
+4. Watch telemetry change and predictions update in real-time

 ### Understanding Predictions